johnnywagner/MnMSCC/README.md

 While this works well enough as a catchall way to autoname files, you cannot organize the files numerically without the prefix being used to generate a display name for the waveform on the Monomachine.
 To get around this, the program appends a dummy modified date to each .wav file increased by 1 year per file.
 This allows you sort your folder by date modifed and drag them into C6 keeping their 4 letter name in an arbitrary.
 Once the folder is sorted by date modified, you can drag them into C6, convert to DigiPRO and send to your Monomachine.

 ### Bonus Feature
 As a means to test my ideas for single cycle waves, I made it so that the python script will also genererate all of the oscillator types as unison waves, cleanly named in a seperate folder /Unison Waves/.
 This means this program can essentially be used as a way to quickly generate a custom bank of regular ol monophonic DigiPRO samples.
+This folder will genereate all functions in the "osccillators" class no matter what and is not dependant on the contents of the ```oscList``` list.

 ## Features I Couldn't Figure Out How To Impliment:
 * Compressing the waveforms a little bit to increase their percieved loudness.
 This might be something really easy, but I couldn't figure out an elegant way to do this.